Zeioth/zeioth-lutris/game-installers/quake-champions/performance-guide.md

 Yes.
 Especially for this game.
 Your eyes will receive twice as much information, which make easier for your brain to understand what is happening on the screen, improving your reaction time.

 **Will a 240Hz screen improve my gaming experience?**
-Most likely no. (Only if your graphic card can handle the game at 200+FPS).
+Most likely no. You need a GPU that can deliver +200FPS.

 **Will a FeeSync/G-Sync screen improve my gaming experience?**
 Only if you have a 144/240 screen.
 When you use this technology you don't need to limit your FPS, which allow you to get more FPS without stuttering/tearing.